Opentrons/opentrons/api/docs/v2/deck_slots.rst

 Waste Chute
 -----------

-The waste chute accepts various waste materials from Flex pipettes or the Flex Gripper.
-Pipettes can dispense liquid or drop tips in the chute.
+The waste chute accepts various materials from Flex pipettes or the Flex Gripper and uses gravity to transport them outside of the robot for disposal.
+Pipettes can dispose of liquid or drop tips into the chute.
 The gripper can drop tip racks and other labware into the chute.

 To use the waste chute, first use :py:meth:`.load_waste_chute` to load it in slot D3::